digitalpalidictionary/dpd-db/README.md

 5. `poetry install`
 6. `poetry run bash bash/initial_setup_run_once.sh`
 7. `poetry run bash bash/build_db.sh`

-8. To be able to run test of database you may need to install some of [those packages.](https://pyperclip.readthedocs.io/en/latest/index.html#not-implemented-error)
+8. To be able to run database tests you may need to install some of [these packages.](https://pyperclip.readthedocs.io/en/latest/index.html#not-implemented-error)

 That should create an SQLite database `./dpd.db` which can be accessed by [DB Browser](https://sqlitebrowser.org/),  [DBeaver](https://dbeaver.io/), through [SQLAlechmy](https://www.sqlalchemy.org/) or your preferred method.

 For a quick tutorial on how to access any information in the db with SQLAlchemy, see `scripts/db_search_example.py`.

+## Code Structure
+There are four parts to the code:
+1. Create the database and build up the tables of derived data.
+2. Add new words, edit and update the db with a GUI.
+3. Run data integrity tests on the db.
+4. Compile all the parts and export into various dictionary formats.

 ## About the database
 - `PaliWord` and `PaliRoots` tables are the heart of the db, everything else gets derived from those.